zxdb/ZXDB/README.md

   * `Type-in` - program was originally released as type-in (from book or magazine)

 * `referencetypes` - references from magazines about entries or labels (preview, review, advert, type-in, solution, etc)

+* `relationtypes` - types of relationships between programs (inspired by, authored with, etc)

 * `roletypes` - roles by authors on program development (design, graphics, code, music, etc)